A boy who survived cancer got his wish when the Pope kissed him

 Peter’s mother told Butorac about her son’s wish to get a kiss from the Pope.
 She was surprised when he told her he may be able to make that happen.

-On Wednesday, Butorac met up with his good friend, Joanna, who is married to a man who’s part of the Swiss Guards.
+On Wednesday, Butorac met up with his good friend, Joanne, who is married to a man who’s part of the Swiss Guards.
 The guards are responsible for keeping the Pope safe.

 “She took us the back way where the Swiss Guards live and we got to meet the Swiss Guards and it was beautiful.
 She coached us.
 She said, ‘When Pope Francis comes by, you need to scream and we need to lift up Peter,'” Lombardi said.